Caesar Salad

 1. Immerse romaine leaves in ice water for 10 minutes to wash and bring out color

-2. Drain and pat dry leaves, then hand tear them into large bite size pieces.
+2. Drain and pat the leaves dry, then hand tear them into large bite size pieces.
 Do not use the thick white parts of the leaf ribs

 3. Mix dressing, romaine and croutons, adding the dressing a little at a time until the leaves are coated but NOT drenched